Zakat builds

 Throughout the year and most particularly during the month of Ramadan, IDRF receives generous contributions designated as Zakat.
 Zakat is the Islamic welfare contribution for vulnerable people in need.
 It is obligatory upon the Muslim community not just to collect Zakat but to distribute it according to the guidelines set out in the Qur’an.
-Some of the world’s most vulnerable people are in need of basic support so that they can live with dignity, Zakat helps them.
+Some of the world’s most vulnerable people are in need of basic support so that they can live with dignity, and your Zakat funds contribute to fulfilling these essential needs.
 Zakat helps save lives and rebuild communities.

 Donate your Zakat